Thomas & Friends series 2: Home media

-United Kingdom

 Series 2 was first released as three separate VHS volumes by Pickwick's Screen Legends imprint in 1986.
 The Video Collection later re-released them in the 1990s, and have seen numerous re-releases over the years.

 Video Collection International released a complete series VHS set in 1999, available as either a single-VHS or double-VHS release.
 It was soon released on DVD in 2004 as part of the "Classic Collection Boxset" before being released on its own the following year.
 The 2012 re-release by HIT Entertainment utilised the 2003 restoration of the series.
 Episodes from the series have also made it to various compilation releases with other series.